-Charitable and political donations can be abused as a means of paying a bribe.
+7.1 Charitable and political donations can be abused as a means of paying a bribe.
 It is not acceptable for any Logicalis subsidiary to make contributions to political parties.
 Only charitable donations that are legal and ethical may be made.
-Furthermore, no donation may be offered or made without the prior approval as per the authority matrix applicable in your country.
+Furthermore, no donation may be offered or made without prior approval as per the authority matrix applicable in your country and the Logicalis International authority matrix.